cysticfibrosismap/cysticfibrosismap.github.io/model.md

 ---
 layout: default
-title: Model
+title: CyFi-MAP
 permalink: /model/
 ---

-# Model of cystic fibrosis

-A computational model of cystic fibrosis is based on the CF-MAP reconstruction.
-Hypothesis and assumptions are added on the top of the known described mechanisms.
+# CyFi-MAP - A Cystic Fibrosis Disease Map

-The goal is to develop a computational model of molecular mechanisms which are affected in cystic fibrosis and to quantitatively elucidate the underlying molecular and cellular events.
+CyFi-MAP consist on a high-quality diagram of the known described mechanisms involved in Cystic Fibrosis (CF) to elucidate the underlying molecular and cellular events.

+This disease map is divided into two submaps: wild type CFTR (wt-CFTR) and the most common mutant F508del-CFTR.

-The objectives are:
+The main objectives are:

-1. Integrate the published ‘omics data for a broader view of CF allowing for an integrated perspective of the available knowledge which will include the relevant molecular interactions.
-This will involve bringing together the available data in a flexible information system that is able to encompass the relevant information and metadata.

-2. Construct a logical model network from the available data using Bayesian or Markov model.

-3. Test and stress the developed model so that it is possible to make an inference by changing and modifying the model inputs.
-Results will be verified against available experimental data and new essays will be proposed to validate the model consistency.
+- To archive molecular mechanisms and biological pathways reported to be relevant to CFTR.

+- To visualize CFTR pathways in protein cycle processes.

+- To understand and be able to follow the main differences between both submaps.

+What does allow:

+- Search a protein in the CyFi-MAP to be able to see if its described.

+- Check pathways and interactions location-specific inside the cell.

+- Comment and suggest information to be included in the CyFi-MAP.